gnat/css-scope-inline/README.md

 ```

 ## 🔎 Technical FAQ
-* Why do you use `QuerySelectorAll()` and not just process the `MutationObserver` results directly?
+* Why do you use `querySelectorAll()` and not just process the `MutationObserver` results directly?
   * Processing `MutationObserver` results will work well until you begin recieving subtrees (ex: DOM swap, [htmx](https://htmx.org), ajax, jquery) which requires you to walk all subtree child elements to not miss a `<style>`.
-This can involve re-scanning thousands of repeated elements, and `QuerySelectorAll()` ends up the simplicty and performance winner.
+This can involve re-scanning thousands of repeated elements, and `querySelectorAll()` ends up the simplicty and performance winner.